dfinity/motoko/doc/md/language-manual.md

 The implicit return type in `<block-or-exp>` is `T`.
 That is, the return expression, `<exp0>`, (implicit or explicit) to any enclosed `return <exp0>?` expression, must have type `T`.

 Evaluation of `async* <block-or-exp>` produces a delayed computation to evaluate `<block-or-exp>`.
 It immediately returns a value of type `async* T`.
-The delayed computation can be performed using `await*`, producing one evaluation of the computation `<block-or-exp>`.
+The delayed computation can be executed using `await*`, producing one evaluation of the computation `<block-or-exp>`.

 :::danger